Nick Robinson (journalist): Return to the BBC: 2005–present

 Robinson continues to keep a political blog on the BBC website.
 On 5 May 2006, he said that when he heard about Charles Clarke's sacking in the 2006 Cabinet reshuffle, he was "naked in bed."
 He later apologised, saying he was "merely trying to add authenticity.
 That's the naked truth".
 Another post, dated 25 February 2008, criticised MPs defending Michael Martin against allegations of the misuse of expenses, which caused controversy in parliament.

 As political editor, Robinson worked across the BBC's politics-related programmes, such as Today on BBC Radio 4, The Daily Politics and Newsnight.
 He has been a member of BBC's election night team.

 He has also appeared as a guest on other television programmes, including Children in Need, Have I Got News for You and Top Gear.

 Robinson has made several documentaries.
 In May 2011, he presented The Street That Cut Everything, where residents of a street in Preston, Lancashire had their council services withdrawn for six weeks as an experiment.
 In 2014 he presented The Truth About Immigration for BBC Two.

 For radio, he made The Prime Ministers – a 16-part biographical series for BBC Radio 4.
 In advance of the 2015 general election he made a three-part documentary, entitled Can Democracy Work.

 It was announced on 9 July 2015 that, beginning that autumn, Robinson would become a presenter on the early morning BBC Radio 4 programme Today, taking over from James Naughtie.

 On 5 February 2019, Robinson co-hosted the live final of BBC Two's Icons: The Greatest Person of the 20th Century alongside Claudia Winkleman.

 Robinson hosted the final head-to-head debate between Boris Johnson and Jeremy Corbyn prior to the 2019 general election.

-Reports surfaced in February 2020 that Robinson had been approached in connection with a possibly lucrative future role at the upcoming radio station Times Radio, owned by Rupert Murdoch.
+It was reported in February 2020 that Robinson had been approached in connection with a possibly lucrative future role at the upcoming radio station Times Radio, owned by Rupert Murdoch.
 However he remains at the BBC.